Snowflake-Labs/sfquickstarts/README.md

-# Snowflake Devlabs
+# Snowflake Guides

 [![Demo](https://storage.googleapis.com/claat/demo.png)](https://storage.googleapis.com/claat/demo.mp4)

-## What are Devlabs?
+## What are Snowflake Guides?
 Devlabs are interactive tutorials and self-serve demos written in markdown syntax.
 Devlabs provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
-These tutorials are published at [developers.snowflake.com/devlabs](developers.snowflake.com/devlabs)
+These tutorials are published at [guides.snowflake.com](guides.snowflake.com)

 You can submit your own devlab to be published on Snowflake's website by submitting a pull request to this repo.
 This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own devlabs!

-## What's special about the Devlab format?
+## What's special about the SF Guide format?

 * Powerful and flexible authoring flow in Markdown text
 * Ability to produce interactive web or markdown tutorials without writing any code